-THE role of the college president has no analog in the modern business world.
+THE role of the college president has no parallel in the modern business world.

-It is accountable to a dizzying array of stakeholders and constituents, on campus (students, faculty, and administrative staff) and off; parents who are hyperinvolved in every aspect of their child’s experience; community leaders seeking to influence the university’s role in town; alumni who want to maintain the experience they had as students; and, in the case of public institutions, political leaders who demand greater accountability even in the face of dwindling state support.
+It is answerable to a bewildering array of stakeholders and constituents, on campus (students, staff and administrative staff) and off; parents who are hyperinvolved in every aspect of their child’s experience; community leaders seeking to influence the university’s role in town; alumni who want to preserve the experience they had as students; and, in the case of public institutions, political leaders who demand greater accountability even in the face of dwindling state support.

-The job requires administrative and financial acumen, fundraising ability, and political deftness.
+The job necessitates administrative and financial acumen, fundraising ability and political deftness.
 Presidents must be accessible and responsive but also measured and restrained in an era driven by 24/7 news coverage and the inflammatory nature of social media.
-They often need to balance the pressures of society to improve the “return on investment” of education at their institution as well as manage the pressure from community and political leaders around critical issues such as sexual assault and legalized guns on campus.
+They often need to balance the pressures of society to enhance the “return on investment” of education at their institution as well as manage the pressure from community and political leaders around critical issues such as sexual assault and legalised guns on campus.
 Presidents must chart a difficult path with their academic deans, providing incentives for individual schools to excel and grow while fostering collaboration and cooperation with each other to drive the overall health of the academy.

-In this look at the college president, we examine what it’s taken to be effective and excel in the role today, and how the dynamics of higher education in America are driving a new set of skills and capabilities for tomorrow’s leaders.
-Deloitte’s Center for Higher Education Excellence, working in partnership with Georgia Tech’s Center for 21st Century Universities, conducted this study through a combination of an extensive survey, in-depth interviews, and the first-ever analysis of presidential CVs.
+In this look at the college president, we examine what it’s taken to be effective and excel in the role today and how the dynamics of higher education in America are driving a new set of skills and capabilities for tomorrow’s leaders.
+Deloitte’s Centre for Higher Education Excellence, working in partnership with Georgia Tech’s Centre for 21st Century Universities, conducted this study through a combination of an extensive survey, in-depth interviews and the first-ever analysis of presidential CVs.
 Among the highlights of our findings:

 A new role for the provost.
 The provost is no longer simply regarded as the No. 2 person on campus.
 Rather, today’s provosts often have a set of skills that complement the president, rather than replicate them.
 The shift in responsibilities means that the provost’s role might not always be the best preparation for the presidency, especially if the provost is involved primarily with academic affairs and internal issues.